Malaysian football naturalisation scandal: EAIC investigation

+The EAIC recommended that the NRD and the ministry review the entire naturalisation process and the documents of the seven players.
+It called for guidelines on the exercise of ministerial discretion that give weight to residency in Malaysia as a basis for citizenship.
+It also proposed standard operating procedures for citizenship approvals under Article 19(2) and for the renunciation of original citizenship.
+Because the constitution does not recognise dual citizenship, the commission said, the NRD should set a deadline for proof of renunciation and penalties for failure to comply.
+The commission further recommended guidelines on the Registrar-General's discretionary power to issue birth certificates under Section 10A of the Births and Deaths Registration Act 1957, a power it said should be used only after due diligence, and urged the Immigration Department, the NRD and the police to draw up stricter security screening procedures.
+It described naturalisation as a matter of national interest and security and said its report had been submitted to the ministry, the Immigration Department and the NRD for further action.

+The EAIC said police reports had been lodged over the alleged forgery of the documents, which CAS had found to be falsified, and that the matter fell outside its jurisdiction and should be investigated by the relevant authorities.

 Reactions

+Even before the fallout from the Vietnamese match, the origin of Malaysia's naturalized players had been widely speculated due to their "unusual" origin, especially when Malaysia has very limited historical and cultural ties to the Hispanic and Latino American region for conceiving heritage players.
+Shortly before FIFA's announcement of sanctions, Facundo Garcés allegedly responded to the press that he got his Malaysian heritage from his great-grandparent, which is technically a violation of FIFA's eligibity on heritage players.
+He quickly clarified that it was "transcription error", before being officially identified as using forged documents in authorities' investigations.

 The scandal put FAM as well as the Ministry of Home Affairs and the National Registration Department (NRD), the government agencies responsible for handling Malaysian citizenship, under scrutiny from Malaysian football fans and legislators.
 FAM acknowledged "technical errors" on the document submissions, but maintained that the seven players are Malaysian citizens.

 Home Minister Saifuddin Nasution Ismail said that the issue was regarding the seven players' compliance under FIFA eligibility rules, rather than their citizenship, adding that birth certificates are not required for naturalisation under Malaysia's Constitution, and maintained that the players satisfied the prerequisites required to obtain citizenship, which includes good conduct, the required residency period, and Malaysian Malay proficiency using ministerial discretion on residency requirements.

 Tunku Ismail and former sports minister Khairy Jamaluddin questioned the FIFA sanctions.
 Tunku Ismail alleged that an external party might have influenced the world football body.
 Both questioned FIFA's apparent reversal since the seven players were previously cleared to play.
 The NRD denied involvement in the alleged falsification of documents.